 Measuring program effectiveness is critical for continuous improvement.
 Establishing the difference between the outcomes that occurred as a result of a program, and those that would have been in the absence of it, is difficult.
 We bring the discipline of a survey research firm to determine these differences and to establish why this is so.

 Our approach incorporates many types of pre and post surveys that allow us to make quantitative comparisons.
-We also conduct qualitative assessments of how programs are perceived, implemented, and utilized in order to accurately address questions of effectiveness and efficiency in the process and outcomes of programs.
+We also conduct qualitative assessments of how programs are perceived, implemented, and utilized to accurately address questions of effectiveness and efficiency.
 Our use of the US CDC Evaluation Framework as a model for our program evaluation approach speeds the development of evaluation plans and most importantly, assures action on the data by involving stakeholders in the evaluation design and process.

 Some of our evaluation experience includes: